hanibat8/Weather-app/README.md

 ## Weather App
-Get weather forecast of different places using coordinates Get the houly/daily forecast in celcius and farenheit.
+Get weather forecast of different places using coordinates.
+Get the houly/daily forecast in celcius and farenheit.